The Graduated Approach to SEN: Assess, Plan, Do, ReviewSENCO and teachers collaborating on a pupil support plan in a school meeting

 Key Takeaways

-1. The graduated approach is a legal requirement under the SEND Code of Practice (2015) and applies to every pupil receiving SEN Support in mainstream schools.
+1. The graduated approach is a legal requirement under the SEND Code of Practise (2015) and applies to every learner receiving SEN Support in mainstream schools.

 2. The APDR cycle (Assess, Plan, Do, Review) runs termly and builds an evidence trail that informs provision maps, funding applications and EHCP requests.